J. H. Jones (Mississippi politician): Early life

 James Henry Jones was born on October 9, 1840, in Autauga County, Alabama.
 He was of French Huguenot ancestry.
 He was the son of John Edmund Jones, a lawyer and circuit court judge in Alabama, and his wife Mary (Mellard) Jones.
 Jones attended the University of Mississippi, graduating with a B. A. in 1858.
 After studying law, Jones moved to Texas and was admitted to the bar in 1859.
 After the American Civil War began in 1861, he returned to Mississippi and enlisted as a private in the Confederate States Army.
 In the winter of 1861, Jones was promoted to the rank of lieutenant.
 In April 1862, Jones returned to Wilkinson County, Mississippi, where he then raised what would become Company D of the 38th Mississippi Infantry Regiment.
-While fighting in the war, Jones was seriously wounded at the Siege of Vicksburg and then captured at the Battle of Tupelo.
+While fighting in the war, Jones was captured at the Siege of Vicksburg and then seriously wounded at the Battle of Tupelo.
 After returning from the war, Jones settled in Woodville, Mississippi, where he continued practicing law.